YazKzirius/YazKzirius/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- Aspiring Android Engineer and Natural language processing(NLP) researcher.
+- Aspiring Software Engineer and AI researcher.
 - My experience is currently in Android Studio development through my online music streaming and recommendation tool KzMusic.
 Currently, I'm also creating KzX which is a 3D space exploration game with Unreal Engine.
 # ⚡ My Tech Stack